 - Purchase specific Seeds Meant Only for Sprouting.

 Initially, the selection of chia seeds needs to be precise.
 When purchasing, always look for the seed specifically sold for sprouting.
 Seeds get treated to extend their shelf life for uses in culinary purposes.
-Try to avoid buying them as they are treated in a particular method and prevent from sprouting.
+Try to avoid buying them as they are treated in a particular method and prevent them from sprouting.
 Also, try not to buy seeds full of fungicides and then sold for plantation or gardening purposes.

 - Always Clean the Jar well before Harvesting.